ChristChurchMayfair/ccm-main-gatsby/src/content/welcome/main.md

 ---
-findOutMoreText: If you want to find out more about Christianity or Christ Church Mayfair then Nick or Chris would love to hear from you.
+findOutMoreText: If you want to find out more about Christianity or Christ Church Mayfair then Nick would love to hear from you.
 ---

 Welcome to Christ Church Mayfair online.
 We're glad you were able to join one of our streamed services.